jest-community/vscode-jest/README.md

 - In TestExplorer, click on the root of the test tree, i.e. the one with the workspace name and the current autoRun mode.
 You will see a list of buttons to its right.
 - Click on the coverage button (see image above) to toggle on or off.
   - The next test run (auto or manual) will start reporting test coverage.

+<a id='how-to-reveal-output'>**How to reveal test output for the workspace?**</a>
+- In TestExplorer, click on the root of the test tree, i.e. the one with the workspace name and the current autoRun mode.
+You will see a list of buttons to its right.
+- Click on the terminal button (see image above) to reveal the test output terminal.

 You can further customize the explorer with [jest.testExplorer](#testexplorer) in [settings](#settings).